marcpaterno/spack_retreat/revised_work.md

 1. Are these scripts we need for our own development purposes?
 2. Are these scripts we will support for the use of experiments?
    Is our usage model one we can recommend to experiments for their own use?
-3. In a SCO model, we will not build test releases for experiments.
+3. In a source code only model, we will not build test releases for experiments.

 ### n_011: CVMFS {#CVMFS}